Sheridan, Oregon: Geography

 According to the United States Census Bureau, the city has a total area of 2.01 sqmi, of which, 1.96 sqmi is land and 0.05 sqmi is water.

 The South Yamhill River divides the city between north and south, and is prone to flooding the city.
 Deer Creek is the only other stream in the city.
 Sheridan is located in the western part of the Willamette Valley at an elevation of 189 ft above sea level.
 The city lies at the foothills of the Northern Oregon Coast Range.

 Surrounding cities include Willamina about 10 mi to the west along Oregon 18B, Amity about 9 mi due east, and McMinnville about 13 mi to the northeast.
-Other communities include Ballston to the southeast, Shipley due west, Red Prairie to the south, the Gopher Valley to the north and east, and Bellevue to the northeast along Oregon 18.
+Other communities include Ballston to the southeast, Shipley due west, the Gopher Valley to the north and east, and Bellevue to the northeast along Oregon 18.
 Sheridan is about one-and-a-half miles north of the Polk County line, with the county seat of Dallas approximately 17 mi south of Sheridan.